 Help employees return by listening to them

-A great help to the employees is also to listen to them - and acknowledge that they are different.
-Allow space and recognise that some need more flexibility than others in the transition to returning to the office.
+Employees feel calmer when they are heard and acknowledged.
+Allow space to recognise that some need more flexibility than others in the transition to returning to the office.

-A common understanding must be created of what a good working life is and how you can create that framework together.
-Therefore, you must both listen to the employees if they come to you, but also facilitate that there is talk about the good working life.
-For example, by talking together in teams or departments.
+A common understanding must be created of what a good working life is and how to set that framework together.
+Therefore, you must facilitate that there is open talks about what a good working life entails.